Menu Changes and Switching Units in Altium Designer

 The startup UI for Altium Designer, shown above, consists of two levels of menus and a set of “easy access” tabs distributed around the perimeter.
 This layout style enforces a recurring theme that exists throughout the program of various access options.
 The top-level menu bar consists of icons that should be recognizable as they are fairly common for most programs: top right corner - Save, Open File, Redo and Undo; and top left corner - Search, Minimize, Resize, and Close.
 The second level consists of program specific menus:

-From the File menu, you can create, open and save files, projects, and workspaces.
+From the File menu, you can create, open and save files, projects, and workspaces to optimize the data you are working with and the task of the day.

-The View menu allows you to customize your work environment by adding Toolbars and Panels and showing the Status Bar and Command Status.
+The View menu allows you to customize your work environment and data by adding Toolbars and Panels and showing the Status Bar and Command Status.

 The Project menu unlocks project level functionality.